Saint1xD/AmazonProduct/README.md

       npm install

-To make sure we will not get errors I recommend you running these commands one by one to install and update some libraries:
+To make sure we will get no errors I recommend you running these commands one by one to install and update some libraries:

       sudo apt-get update